SUSTAINABILITY IN RESTAURANTS

 BUSINESS MODELS

-COVID showed the economic vulnerabilities of our business, region and industry.
-We’ve have to change and diversify to try to address this
+COVID and Cost of Living pressures (2020-2025) show the economic vulnerabilities of our business, region and industry.

 We support the wider discussion about dining costs and pricing for industry change and wage reform.